Information technology (IT) skills are abilities you use to work with technology like computer hardware and software, automation, and the Internet.

 5. User experience (UX)

 IT professionals understand the importance of providing an excellent user experience (UX) for anyone using their company’s products or services.
-Adding examples on your CV of times you’ve worked with users on a product or collaborated with design teams will show employers you have a solid understanding of this concept.
+Adding examples on your CV of working with users on a product or collaborating with design teams will show employers you have a solid understanding of this concept.

 Some UX-related skills include: